 Muskingum University’s Master of Occupational Therapy (MOT) Bridge Program is a 2-year path for licensed Occupational Therapy Assistants (OTA) to earn their master’s degree.
-In addition, beginning in Summer 2022, a path will be piloted to permit individuals with Bachelor's Degree in related fields to enter the MOT Program.
-See separate information here.
-Online instruction with 18 weekend on-campus labs provide students the opportunity to continue working full-time while earning their degree.
+In addition, beginning in Summer 2022, a pilot of an alternative pathway was created to permit individuals with Bachelor's Degree in health-related fields to enter the MOT Program.
+Online instruction with 18 on-campus weekend learning experiences provides students the opportunity to continue working full-time while earning their degree.

 The need for Occupational Therapists continues to grow.
 According to the U.S. Bureau of Labor Statistics, employment of Occupational Therapists is projected to grow 14 percent between 2021 and 2031.

-Graduates of the program will be prepared with the knowledge and skills necessary to enable their patients to do their day-to-day activities despite physical or psychosocial impairments, limitations or restrictions.
-By combining online classes, face-to-face labs and supervised clinic-based instruction, the program prepares for a wide range of work settings.
+Graduates of the program are prepared with the knowledge and skills necessary to enable their clients to perform their day-to-day activities despite physical or psychosocial impairments, limitations, or restrictions.
+By combining online classes, face-to-face learning experiences, and supervised clinic-based instruction, the program prepares students for a wide range of work settings.
 Individuals served by occupational therapy practitioners span the entire lifespan in variety of settings from schools, outpatient facilities, hospitals, skilled nursing, mental health, incarcerated individuals, industry, and community settings to name a few.

 About the Program

 - A total of 69 semester hours are required to earn the degree – 34 courses (view curriculum)

 - Students will be selected into a cohort each fall, and follow a fulltime, set rotation of courses throughout the program

 - Upon graduation students will be prepared for the National Board for Certification in Occupational Therapy (NBCOT) Exam

 - Lab space is designed specifically for the MOT program to provide hands-on learning.

-- Courses are offered in an online format and experiential labs meet on-campus approximately 3 times per term.
-(See minimum computer requirements here)
+- Courses are offered in a hybrid format including online instruction and 3 on-campus weekend learning experiences in each 10-week term.
+(See minimum system requirements here)

 - Taught by experienced and supportive faculty

 - Participate in exceptional fieldwork experiences at respected institutions nationwide

-- Access to personal advising, academic resources and mentoring assists students in becoming independent and successful learners
+- Access to personal advising, academic resources and mentoring assists students' growth as self-directed learners.

 - Financial aid is available